Six Figure Coach magazine

 Fixed Costs

 These are the costs you incur regardless of whether you make a sale or not.
-Overhead represents your daily, weekly and monthly expenses that are required to operate your business… such as your mortgage or rent, insurance, utilities office supplies, office salaries, general maintenance, advertising, janitorial and your auto expenses.
+Overhead represents your daily, weekly and monthly expenses that are required to operate your business… such as your mortgage or rent, insurance, utilities office supplies, office salaries, general maintenance, regular ac maintenance, advertising, janitorial and your auto expenses.

 The reason these costs are referred to as “fixed” has to do with the fact that these costs reoccur.
 Your rent or mortgage is always there… your utilities are always there.
 Not to mention the fact that these costs typically remain constant despite your sales volume